 - Steak Sauce - A1 is my top choice, but feel free to use your own favorites.

 - Cheddar Cheese - Mild or sharp cheddar both taste great.
 You could also sub in any other melty cheese your family likes!
-American, mozzarella, pepper jack, or swiss would all be great too!
+American, mozzarella, pepper jack, or Swiss would all be great too!

 - Yellow Mustard - Mustard adds a little bit of a "twang" to the flavor, so please don't leave it out!